 What Is Colic?

 Many babies have initial overly fussy periods during their early days of life.
 The culprit is believed to be gas and air, and a colicky baby lets out high pitched wails to signal he is in some pain.
 The baby may also tense his body, bringing his knees closer to his stomach, and clenching his fists.
 These intense, agonizing periods of fussiness and crankiness can be hard not only on the baby, but also on you as a parent.
 It is heartbreaking to see your baby crying continuously and for long periods in pain and distress.
 This brings you to the question if your baby is sensitive to something that you possibly ate.
 Some babies can also be allergic to certain foods, so you might need to eliminate them from your diet.
 Colic is characterized by uncontrolled periods of crying, during which nothing seems to comfort your baby.
 These periods usually extend towards late evenings, making the baby wakeful and irritable.
+Find out all about colic in babies here.

 What Causes Colic In Breastfed Babies?